Stenerson/PagingViewContainer/README.md

                       ,[self newViewWithTitle:@"Three"]
                       , nil];

-    //init a container with the arra
+    //init a container with the array
     PVCContainer *aContainer = [[PVCContainer alloc]
                                   initWithFrame:CGRectMake(0, 0, self.view.frame.size.width, 154)
                                   andPages:views];

     [self.view addSubview:aContainer];

+or

+    // UIScrollView method
+    NSArray *views = [NSArray arrayWithObjects:
+                      //newViewWithTitle just creates a simple UIView with a label [self newViewWithTitle:@"One"]
+                      ,[self newViewWithTitle:@"Two"]
+                      ,[self newViewWithTitle:@"Three"]
+                      , nil];

+    //init a container with the array
+    PVCContainer *aContainer = [[PVCContainer alloc]
+                                  initScrollWithFrame:CGRectMake(0, 0, self.view.frame.size.width, 154)
+                                  andPages:views];

+    [self.view addSubview:aContainer];

-Check out the sample project for a working example.
+Check out the sample project for working examples.

-This is a work in progress and more functionality and examples will be available in the future.
+This is a work in progress and more functionality and examples (and cleaner code) will be available in the future.